Chinese salami slicing strategy: Dimensions

 Proponents of the salami slicing strategy allege that China has used this in political, economic, and military realms.

 India

 Indian authors accuse China of using piecemeal claims to expand its territory at India's expense.
 Brahma Chellaney has cited China's incorporation of Aksai Chin in a step-by-step process between 1952 and 1964, its 2020–2021 border skirmishes with India, and Tajikistan's Pamir Mountains as examples.
 The Five Fingers of Tibet involving Nepal and Bhutan as well as the String of Pearls in the Indian Ocean have also been described as manifestations of China's salami slicing.
-Since the 2020-2021 border skirmishes, Indian analysts have used the term salami-slicing to describe Chinese encroachments.
+Since the 2020-2021 border skirmishes, Indian analysts have used the term salami-slicing to describe Chinese encroachments, in particular Chinese settlements in Tibet near the border.

 South China Sea

 China's claimed nine-dash line in red, part of the ongoing territorial disputes in the South China Sea.

 According to Chellaney, China expands its exclusive economic zone (EEZ) in the South China Sea at the expense of other nations EEZ through its nine-dash line claims.
 It took control of the Paracel Islands in 1974, Johnson Reef in 1988, Mischief Reef in 1995, and Scarborough Shoal in 2012.
 China has installed military infrastructure in these areas and deployed the China Maritime Safety Administration, Fisheries Law Enforcement Command, and the State Oceanic Administration, agencies that Chellaney describes as paramilitary in nature.